julzaza/wildwitchherbs/_posts/2026-01-17-forbidden-herbs-global-folk-magic.md

 These herbs were believed to **open doors that could not always be closed**.

+“Harvesting and preparing herbs at precise lunar phases was critical to maximize their magical effect — this principle is explored in detail in **[Full Moon Rituals And Magic Herbs](/full-moon-rituals/)**.

 ---

 ## Why Some Plants Were Restricted